Get a free, no obligation personal loan quote with rates as low as 9.99%

 • Debts that you can’t explain

-Your credit report can be a great tool to use to catch identity theft.
+Your credit report can be a great tool to catch identity theft.
 While you might not always be able to prevent identity theft, you can take a proactive stance and minimize the negative effect it may have on you.

 6. Delinquent Accounts

-It might sound impossible, but sometimes credit reports display information about accounts that do not belong to the person in question.
-It’s not uncommon to find other people’s credit information on another person’s credit report.
 This typically happens when credit bureaus get confused by two different people sharing the same name.
 In this case, it’s possible for the account of one person to be included on the credit report of another person of the same name.

 Why Should You Check Your Report For Errors

-Credit Report Error FAQs
+Credit Report Errors FAQs

 What is a hard inquiry?